-If the holiday cheer and New Year’s resolutions start to wear you out, a trip to New Orleans in January ensures a continuation of the celebrations.
+If the holiday cheer and New Year’s resolutions start to wear you out, a trip to New Orleans in January ensures a fresh (and fun) start to your year.

 Referred to as Twelfth Night or Epiphany, this annual celebration marks the official end of the holiday season and the beginning of Carnival season in New Orleans.
 Each year, eager New Orleanians await January 6 so they can begin purchasing King Cakes and counting down the days until Mardi Gras.

-The celebration of Twelfth Night brings the Streetcar-based Phunny Phorty Phellows.
+The celebration of Twelfth Night also means the first parades of the Mardi Gras season, like the Streetcar-based Phunny Phorty Phellows.
 This parade showcases a group of gentlemen boarding the St. Charles streetcar to signal the arrival of Carnival.
-Another colorful event, Krewe de Joan d’Arc, honors the St. Joan of Arc’s birthday with a medieval-themed parade that also celebrates the French heritage of New Orleans.
+Another colorful event, Krewe de Joan d’Arc, honors the St. Joan of Arc’s birthday with a medieval-themed parade through the French Quarter that also celebrates the French heritage of New Orleans.

-Typically offered only during carnival season, king cake is a must try if you're visiting in January.
-Bakeries and shops across the Crescent City begin rolling the annual delectable out on January 6 and stop promptly after Mardi Gras.
+Typically offered only during carnival season, king cake is a must-try if you're visiting in January.
+Bakeries and shops across the Crescent City begin rolling the annual delectable out on January 6 and stop promptly after Mardi Gras Day.
 Try a traditional king cake or something unique like chantilly or praline-filled.

-Here is a list of some of our favorite king cakes throughout the city.
+Here is a list of some of our favorite king cakes – and king cake-flavored treats – throughout the city.